 New Jersey isn’t called the Garden State for nothing.
 There are tons of stunning gardens and arboretums to marvel at with the fam.
 Visit Frelinghuysen Arboretum in Morristown for 127 acres of bike trails, rose gardens and open space.
 If you have budding artists on your hands, take ’em to Grounds for Sculpture in Hamilton, a garden boasting more than 300 unique and surreal sculptures, not to mention lily ponds and free-roaming peacocks.
 And there’s no shortage of natural beauty at Duke Farms in Hillsborough, where guests can explore over 1,000 acres of land, hang at the stunning Old Fountain, sniff their way through the Orchid Range and break a sweat on 18 miles of trail.
-A trip to Princeton Lavender will make your stress melt away as soon as you breathe in the fragrant air.
-They have plants for sale and adorable animals you can hand-feed on site.
 Reeves-Reed Arboretum in Summit is celebrating its 50th anniversary this year with festivals and kid-friendly programs.
-Holland Ridge Farms in Cream Ridge is gearing up for its spring festival weekends and u-pick tulips.
+Holland Ridge Farms in Cream Ridge is gearing up for its spring festival weekends (including a new Dutch Fest) and u-pick tulips.
+A series of private gardens in Cape May will be open for strolling on May 10.

 Earth Day is April 22 and many towns around the state are planning celebrations.
 You can tap into Mother Earth by doing yoga or forest bathing.
-The Renaissance Faire is merriment for all with sword fighting, jousting, knights and jesters.
+The New Jersey Renaissance Faire is merriment for all with sword fighting, jousting, knights and jesters.
 Rutgers Day combines with Ag Field Day and the New Jersey Folk Festival to bring three sections of the New Brunswick campus to life with lots of greenery, food and activities.
 The Rock & Roll Steampunk Fair features music and street performers.
 Long Branch hosts a kite festival along the beach where you can watch the high-flying acts or bring your own.
 For more flying in the sky, Area 57 offers a hot air balloon fest in Warren County.
-If you want a combo of comedy, music, speakers and more, Norththe 2 Shore Festival runs up and down the state during June, crossing three cities, with entertainment at more than 50 venues.
+If you want a combo of comedy, music, speakers and more, Prudential’s North to Shore Festival runs up and down the state during June, crossing multiple cities, with music, comedy and other shows at several venues.
+Dalton Farms in Swedesboro and Arrowhead Farmstead in Manalapan will have flower festivals complete with food trucks, photo ops and activities for kids.

 Take the Kids Out to a Ball Game

 NJ is home to several Minor League Baseball ballparks.
 Tickets are cheap, the food is great and the games are exciting, especially if you catch a glimpse of a Major Leaguer who is down for rehab.
 There are fun activities for kids, too, like running the bases, getting autographs or watching fireworks.
-The Somerset Patriots will rebrand as the Jersey Diners for select games this season.
-The New Jersey Jackals host a baseball clinic for future athletes.
+There is lots of rebranding during select games to make the teams feel even closer to home: the Trenton Thunder will become the Trenton Goldens, the Jersey Shore BlueClaws will play as The Locals (vs. The Bennys) and the Somerset Patriots will once again play as the Jersey Diners.

 Make New Animal Friends

-It’s the perfect time of year to visit their fave zoos and aquariums again.
+It’s the perfect time of year to visit their favorite zoos and aquariums again.
 But there are more unconventional ways to get their wildlife fix.
 Have a howling good time at the Lakota Wolf Preserve in Columbia, where the kids can take a Wolf Watch tour of the grounds and see three different types of wolves interact, eat and play.
 If you’re into bird watching, Washington Crossing State Park is a great place to start.
-Meet owls, hawks, bluebirds and other feathered friends who use the stream and raving for resting and nesting.
+Meet owls, hawks, bluebirds and other feathered friends who use the stream and ravine for resting and nesting.
 If the kids want something hands-on, nothing beats Bluebird Farm Alpacas in Peapack, who are at their fluffiest in April and May.
 Visit the barn to pet and feed these cuties, then shop alpaca yarn and more at the barn shop.
 Your little animal lovers will love exploring Cedar Run Wildlife Refuge in Medford, where they can hike, see rehabilitated animals and hang out in a special playroom for kids.
+The Atlantic City Aquarium finally opened after a 5-year closure, so you can welcome back Elliot the bearded dragon, Ray and the other cow nose stingrays, Max the American lobster, Bella the Colombian red-tail boa constrictor, and Big Mama the blue-tongued skink.

 Explore a National or State Park